-Although KSC likely has the capacity to support at least 450 scrub-jay family groups, current estimates of population size are 250-350 families (Breininger unpublished data).
+Although KSC likely has the capacity to support at least 450 scrub-jay family groups, current estimates of population size are 250-350 families (Breininger/IMSS/pers. comm.).
 Scrub-jay habitat is intensively managed on KSC by the USFWS, primarily by controlled burning and mechanical treatment.

-Three types of scrub-jay habitats (core, support, and auxiliary) have been defined to categorize the importance and roles of different landscapes for maintaining scrub-jay populations.
+Three types of scrub-jay habitat (core, support, and auxiliary) have been defined to categorize the importance and roles of different landscapes for maintaining scrub-jay populations.
 On KSC, core scrub-jay areas are described as primary habitat (oak scrub on well drained soils) and adjacent secondary habitat (large oak scrub ridges on poorly drained soils) that provide for large, contiguous clusters of territories.
-Support areas are smaller clusters of primary and secondary habitats outside of important fire management units.
+Support areas are smaller clusters of primary and secondary habitat outside of important fire management units.
 These may enhance population size and provide connectivity between population cores.
 Auxiliary habitats are mostly flatwoods with small scrub oak patches generally outside of fire management units.
-Auxiliary habitats are population sinks where mortality usually exceeds recruitment, but are considered to have the potential to become core or support habitats with sufficient management.
+Auxiliary habitat is where mortality usually exceeds recruitment, but is considered to have the potential to become core or support habitat with sufficient management.